filipok/2012ROElections/README.md

 Download and load the data
 ---------------------------------

 To get the source data, run **getData.R**.
-Data is hosted on Dropbox, see the code for details.
+Data is hosted on Amazon S3.
 If you don't feel like re-running most of the pre-processing phase, then use **loadDump.R** (which was created by running **writeDump.R**).
 It will load the required objects into the memory.

 **getData.R** requires **getGenElePrecinct.R** and **generalFunctions.R**.